-PHIL Investment in an offshore insurtech start-up is subject to the general restriction that the total investment must not exceed 20% of the net worth of the insurer or 20% of the paid-up capital of the insurtech start-up.
-Investment in an offshore insurtech start-up is subject to the approval of the Insurance Commissioner.
-The approval process generally takes 30 working days from the submission of complete requirements. sing GAPORE A licensed insurer established or incorporated in Singapore must obtain the prior approval of MAS before obtaining a major stake in a corporation, which includes a foreign company.
+SINGAPORE A licensed insurer established or incorporated in Singapore must obtain the prior approval of MAS before obtaining a major stake in a corporation, which includes a foreign company.
 Accordingly, prior approval from the MAS must be obtained before a licensed insurer obtains a major stake in an offshore insurtech start-up.
-The insurer will also be required to comply with any existing license conditions imposed by MAS when seeking to invest in an offshore insurtech start-up, and must ensure that any investment will not breach the license conditions.
-TAIW Approval from the Financial Supervisory Commission (FSC) and the Investment Commission shall be obtained.
+The insurer will also be required to comply with any existing license conditions imposed by MAS when seeking to invest in an offshore insurtech start-up and must ensure that any investment will not breach the license conditions.
+TAIWAN Approval from the Financial Supervisory Commission (FSC) and the Investment Commission shall be obtained.
 The turnaround time would be two to three months, and one to two months, respectively.
 With regard to the application with the Investment Commission, if the investment amount is NTD 1.5 billion or less (approximately USD 50 million), a Taiwan insurer only needs to file a report with the Investment Commission within six months after completion of investment.
 If the investment amount is more than NTD 1.5 million, prior approval of the Investment Commission is required.
-THA ILAND The insurer can invest up to 10% of the total equity instruments issued by the offshore insurtech start-ups, provided that such start-up operates a business that supports the insurance business of the insurer. × VIET ΓΝΑΜ The insurer can establish or contribute capital to establish an offshore insurer or an offshore branch of the insurer.
+THAILAND The insurer can invest either up to 10% or 20% or more of the total equity instruments issued by the offshore insurtech start-ups.
+For the investment of up to 10% of the total equity instrument, the insurer needs a prior approval from the OIC (unless the start-up is a listed entity or being listed which does not need such an approval).
+For the investment of 20% or more, a prior approval from the OIC is not required, provided that all criteria is satisfied, but the insurer needs to notify the OIC within 30 days from the date that the insurers acquire shares in the insurtech entity.
+VIETNAM The insurer can establish or contribute capital to establish an offshore insurer or an offshore branch of the insurer.
 However, the law remains unclear as to whether the insurer can invest in an offshore insurtech start-up.
 In any case, an offshore investment by an insurer will be subject to a specific approval by the Ministry of Finance.
-The law provides for a time limit of 21 days that the authority is required to issue the approval or denial from the date of its receipt of a sufficient and valid application dossier, but this process takes a longer time in reality.
+The law provides for a time limit of 30 days that the authority is required to issue the approval or denial from the date of its receipt of a sufficient and valid application dossier, but this process takes a longer time in reality.